Central and East Java route guide

 Day 7: Sunrise on Bromo

 Every Java Route has to include watching the sunrise on Mount.
 Bromo.
-Get out early and driver with a jeep up to one of the many viewpoints, explore the sea of sand, and get a look inside the Bromo Crater.
+Get out early and drive with a jeep up to one of the many viewpoints, explore the sea of sand, and take a look inside the Bromo Crater.
 That same day travel to a town near the Ijen Crater.
 We recommend visiting Bromo and Ijen via a 2-day tour.

 Day 8: Ijen Crater walk

-The Ijen crater is a mine for Sulfur miners who are walking up and down (1.5-hours each) the crater 3 times a day with 50 KG Sulfur on their shoulders.
-Watching the ‘blue fire’ and sunset is a popular activity.
+The Ijen crater is a mine for Sulfur miners who are walking up and down (1.5-hours each way) the crater 3 times a day with 50 KG Sulfur on their shoulders.
+Watching the ‘blue fire’ and sunrise is a popular activity.
 To see the blue fire, you have to start hiking up at 2 AM.
 This is

 After this experience, have breakfast at the base camp and catch the ferry to Bali.
 From Java to Bali with the ferry only takes 30 minutes.
 It runs every hour 24/7 and costs around 8000 IDR.